Oddity (film): Plot

-Ted returns to the house to find Darcy alone.
-Darcy accuses Ted of being responsible for Dani's murder.
-She reveals that she was the one who killed Olin to avenge Dani but, upon performing a psychometric reading of Olin's glass eye, discovered he was in fact innocent.
-Rather, she says it was Ted who arranged Dani's murder by enlisting Ivan, a brutish orderly at the psychiatric hospital, so Ted could be with Yana and not lose the house in a divorce.
-Olin overheard discussions between Ted and Ivan to kill Dani, and upon his release from the hospital, arrived at the house that evening to warn Dani.
+When Ted returns to the house, Darcy accuses him of being responsible for Dani's murder.
+Darcy reveals that she killed Olin but, upon reading his glass eye, discovered he was innocent.
+She accuses Ted of enlisting Ivan, a brutish orderly at the psychiatric hospital, to murder Dani so Ted could be with Yana and not lose the house in a divorce.
+Olin overheard discussions between Ted and Ivan about killing Dani.
+Upon his release from the hospital that evening, Olin went to the house to warn Dani to no avail.

 To prove his innocence, Ted offers to bring in the investigator for the case.
-Not having his number, he leaves his cell phone with Darcy and departs to call the investigator from his office and tell him to phone her.
+Apparently not having his number, he leaves his cell phone with Darcy and goes to his office to call the investigator and tell him to phone her.
 Ted returns to the hospital and calls his cell phone.
-When Darcy goes to retrieve it, she falls through a trap door that Ted had removed, landing on the stone floor below.
-At Ted's command, Ivan visits the house to ensure Darcy's fate, only to be stalked and assaulted by the wooden golem, which Darcy appears to supernaturally animate before succumbing to her wounds.
+When Darcy goes to retrieve it, she falls through a trap door that Ted had removed.
+She crashes onto the stone floor below, severely wounded.
+At Ted's command, Ivan visits the house to ensure Darcy's fate, only to be stalked and assaulted by the wooden golem, which Darcy appears to supernaturally animate.
+Shortly after, Darcy succumbs to her wounds.

-Ivan survives the attack and is committed to the psychiatric hospital by Ted after he rambles about the golem, which lost its power with Darcy's death and which Ted incinerated.
-To ensure that he does not confess to Dani's murder, Ted frees a violent cannibal in the hospital who eats and kills Ivan.
-Ted returns to the country house, where he now resides alone; Yana ended their relationship, disturbed by Ted's willingness to live in a home where two people died.
+Ivan survives the attack and is committed to the psychiatric hospital by Ted.
+He keeps rambling about the golem, which lost its power with Darcy's death.
+Ted incinerates the golem and, to tie up loose ends, frees a violent cannibal who kills and eats Ivan.
+Ted returns to the country house and lives alone; Yana ended their relationship, disturbed by Ted's willingness to live in a haunted home where two people died.

 On the doorstep, Ted finds a small box delivered from Darcy's oddities shop.
 Inside is a call bell that Darcy had earlier shown him, which she explained is haunted by the ghost of a bellhop who kills whoever rings it.
-Ted rings the bell to prove the rationalist worldview he'd argued to Darcy.
+Ted rings the bell to prove the rationalist worldview he had argued to Darcy.
 With no indication of the spirit, he relaxes, unaware of the bellhop's ghost standing behind him.